Rismosch/ris_engine/README.md

 🏗️ **very WIP** 👷

-Barebones game engine, based on a thread-pool-like job system.
+Barebones game engine.
+Home made passion project.
+Don't expect this repo to be stable, as I am constantly pushing breaking changes.

 ![thumbnail](images/ris_engine_small.png "DALL·E: \"an expressive oil painting of an engine, burning is colourful pigments\"")

 ## ⚙️ Requirements

 To compile this repo, you need a working Rust compiler.
-I currently use `rustc 1.66.0`.
+I currently use `rustc 1.70.0`.
 A newer one probably works fine.

 The current target platform is Windows 64-bit.
 Other platform most likely wont work and I give no guarantees.